christiskatsouris/PermLURM/README.md

 $\textbf{[24]}$ Politis, D. N., & Romano, J. P. (1994).
 "The stationary bootstrap".
 Journal of the American Statistical association, 89(428), 1303-1313.

-### Further useful permutation-based methodologies from the recent literature
+### Further useful permutation-based methodologies

 - Hoeffding, W. (1952).
 The large-sample power of tests based on permutations of observations.
 The Annals of Mathematical Statistics, 169-192.